bendardenne/MMM-TomTomTraffic/README.md

 `tomtom.apiToken`  | _Required_ Tom Tom API token.
 `tomtom.thickness` | _Optional_ Thickness factor for the traffic lines.
 `mapbox.apiToken`  | _Optional_ Mapbox API token.
 If not provided, no background data will be shown.
 `mapbox.mapId`     | _Optional_ Mapbox map id.
 This is of the form "user/styleId".
 Mapbox provides a couple of default styles.
 You can also make your own style in MapBox studio.
-By default, we use MapBox Dark v10.
+By default, we use MapBox Light v10.

-## TODO list / Ideas

-* Make the size configurable.